bolliebrain/pearceys-picnics/README.md

 Here is the link to [Pearcey's Picnics](https://bolliebrain.github.io/pearceys-picnics/)

 Pearcey's Picnics is a site that advertises picnic based gatherings in London.
 Pearcey's Picnics sells tickets to attend the event and customers can either bring their own picnic or purchase a pre-ordered picnic to be collected on the day.
-The site is targeted towards families, groups of people of all ages and backgrounds who wants to experience an alternative festival event in London.
+The site is targeted towards families, groups of people of all ages and backgrounds who wants to experience an alternative event in London.

 ![Mockup](documentation/rm-images/01-mockup.png)